Kelaven/Kelaven/README.md

 💼 Over 10 years in sales
 💻 Web developer since 2024, always coding after hours
 🛠 Currently working on a Symfony personnal project
-📈 Also passionate about stock trading, bouldering, bike commuting, and Xbox gaming
+📈 Also passionate about taking portrait & landscape photographies, stock trading, bouldering and Xbox gaming

 Focused on growth and real progress.